kwpid/lim-rblx/replit.md

 - Items are tagged with OriginalRobloxId for precise unequipping

 ### Selling Items
+- **Sell buttons hidden for stock items** (to prevent breaking limited items)
+- **Confirmation required**: Button shows "Are you sure?" on first click
+  - Click again within 3 seconds to confirm
+  - Automatically resets if not confirmed
+  - Resets when selecting a different item
-- **Sell**: Sell a single copy of an item for 80% of its value
+- **Sell**: Sell a single copy of an item for 80% of its value (regular items only)
   - Regular items: Decreases stack count, or removes if only 1 left
-  - Stock items: Removes the item and decrements CurrentStock (makes it rollable again)
   - Players who sell all copies have their owner count decremented
-- **Sell All**: Sell all copies of an item at once
+- **Sell All**: Sell all copies of an item at once (regular items only)
   - Calculates total value of all copies and gives 80% cash back
   - Removes all matching items from inventory
-  - Stock items sold this way restore their stock availability
 - Cash is added to player's wallet after selling
 - Inventory value updates automatically after selling